AdrianStudio/azure-lab-projects/01-rbac-keyvault-secure-access/README.md

 | `reader-user` | Reader | Resource Group | View all resources, modify nothing |
 | `contributor-user` | Contributor | Resource Group | Create, modify, delete resources, but not read secrets |
 | `keyvault-user` | Key Vault Secrets User | Key Vault only | Read secrets, see nothing else |

+Each user maps to one of the three real roles in the scenario. `reader-user` is the auditor. `contributor-user` is the operator. `keyvault-user` is the billing application's identity.

 ---